n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 a) When you have filled out everything remember to save it with the disk icon above Application Type

-b) Then, enter the service provider DOC² again.
+b) Then, enter the details of the service provider DOC² again.

 c) Click on view the Identity Provider Information underneath.